-4. The system will then search for compatible display devices (this may take up to 60 seconds so allow time for this to complete).
+- 4. The system will then search for compatible display devices (this may take up to 60 seconds so allow time for this to complete). - 5.
+Double-click any detected display device in the list.

-- 5. Double-click any detected display device in the list. - 6.
-You may then need to input a pin number for the device to which you are connecting and click Next. - 7.
-The display will then connect (for specific settings for your display see the documentation supplied with your compatible adapter/display for full details). - Go to the Project menu and click Disconnect to temporarily disconnect from the wireless display. - To permanently disconnect from the display (you will need to go back through the connection process again) you can select it in Devices and click Remove Device > Yes.
+- 6. Double-click any detected display device in the list. - 7.
+You may then need to input a pin number for the device to which you are connecting and click Next. - 8.
+The display will then connect (for specific settings for your display see the documentation supplied with your compatible adapter/display for full details). - 9.
+Go to the Project menu and click Disconnect to temporarily disconnect from the wireless display. - To permanently disconnect from the display (you will need to go back through the connection process again) you can select it in Devices and click Remove Device > Yes.